-English Now 503.399.6298
+English Now 503.399.5224

 The English Now (EN) program offers limited English-speaking students the opportunity to learn English in non-credit community education classes.
 EN classes are for adults wanting to learn some practical English communication skills focused on speaking and listening and supplemented with reading and writing instruction.
 EN courses were designed to help students become more confident with the language, more comfortable in social situations, and more connected to their community.
-Students can continue to enroll in classes as long as they wish to transfer to ESOL or ENL classes as appropriate.
+Students can transfer to ESOL or ENL classes upon completion of EN courses..